visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Supported_File_Types.rst

 Each database reader plugin has a set of file extensions that are used to match a filename to it.
 When a file's extension matches (case sensitive except on MS Windows) that of a certain plugin, VisIt_ attempts to load the file with that plugin.
 If the plugin cannot load the file, then VisIt_ attempts to open the file with the next plugin that matches the extension.

 If you have a file with a common extension like ``.hdf5`` or ``.h5``, there can be *many* VisIt plugins that match those extensions.
 VisIt_ will use the *first* plugin it tries that appears to successfully open the file.
-Sometimes, the first plugin isn't the one you really wanted.
+Sometimes, the first plugin that can read the file isn't the one you really wanted.
 In that case, your options are to explicitly select the plugin or to add it to the list of *preferred* plugins.

-To explicitly select the plugin, use **File --> Open file...** and select the plugin you want from the ``Open file as type`` pull down list.
+To explicitly select the plugin, use **File --> Open file...** and select the plugin you want from the **Open file as type** pull down list.
 To add a plugin to the list of *Preferred Database Plugins*, go to **Options --> Plugin Manager...** and then the **Databases** tab.
-Select the plugin from the list at left and then hit the **Add to preferred list** button at right.
+Select the plugin from the list on the left and then hit the **Add to preferred list** button.
 Be sure to go to **Options --> Save settings...** if you want your selections to persist across VisIt_ sessions.
-If VisIt_ finds it is unable to open a file either because there are no plugins matching the extension or all the matching plugins failed to open the file, it will begin trying preferred plugins their order specified in the list.
+If VisIt_ finds it is unable to open a file either because there are no plugins matching the extension or all the matching plugins failed to open the file, it will begin trying preferred plugins in the order from *top* to *bottom* of the list.

 VisIt_ also supports the ``-fallback_format`` command-line option.
 This option adds the specified plugin to the list of preferred plugins.
 For example, ``-fallback_format VTK`` adds the VTK plugin to the list of preferred plugins.
 More than one ``-fallback_format`` option can be specified on the command-line and earlier encountered options take precedence over later ones.

+Finally, you can also specify the plugin to use to open a file as part of the ``-o`` command-line option.
+For example, to open the file ``foobar.gorfo`` as a Silo file, you can specify ``-o foobar.gorfo,Silo_1.0`` on the command-line when starting VisIt_.
+Note this feature of the ``-o`` option *requires* the plugin name (in correct case) followed by an underscore (``_``) and then its version number which is almost always ``1.0``.

 Example Data Files
 ~~~~~~~~~~~~~~~~~~